vulijigo/BankOnDiscord/README.md

 This program is a Discord Bot that runs on a Discord Server.
 The idea is that many companies can  have their own Discord Banks.

 ## BankBot Commands
 To talk to the Bank Bot, the user types in "/bank".
 Then the user will be prompted for a command.
-Here are the commands available
+Here are the commands available.
+All commands should be case insensitive including the parameters.

 1. [help](README.md#help)